idaholab/moose/modules/navier_stokes/doc/content/source/fvkernels/INSFVTurbulentDiffusion.md

 the [!param](/FVKernels/INSFVTurbulentDiffusion/walls) list.
-For any element that is in contact with a boundary identified in the [!param](/FVKernels/INSFVTurbulentDiffusion/walls) list, diffusion will be skipped for that element over all faces.
+For any element that is in contact with a boundary identified in the [!param](/FVKernels/INSFVTurbulentDiffusion/walls) list, diffusion contributions will be skipped for that element over all faces.

 !syntax parameters /FVKernels/INSFVTurbulentDiffusion